Quantum tomography explains quantum mechanics: Quantum dynamics

 {\em For we have frequent need of the general view, but not so often of the detailed exposition.
 Indeed it is necessary to go back on the main principles, and constantly to fix in one's memory enough to give one the most essential comprehension of the truth.
 And in fact the accurate knowledge of details will be fully discovered, if the general principles in the various departments are thoroughly grasped and borne in mind; for even in the case of one fully initiated the most essential feature in all accurate knowledge is the capacity to make a rapid use of observation and mental apprehension, and this can be done if everything is summed up in elementary principles and formulae.
 For it is not possible for anyone to abbreviate the complete course through the whole system, if he cannot embrace in his own mind by means of short formulae all that might be set out with accuracy in detail.}

 Epicurus, ca. 300 BC \cite[p.1]{Epi} }

-Equipped with the concepts and results from quantum tomography we now obtain in a deductive fashion the standard machinery of quantum mechanics, including everything traditionally simply assumed at the very beginning.
+Equipped with the concepts and results from quantum tomography, we now obtain in a deductive fashion the standard machinery of quantum mechanics, including everything traditionally simply assumed at the very beginning.

+The notion of a quantum phase space and the associated Poisson algebra brings conservative quantum dynamics and conservative classical dynamics under a common dynamical framework.

-The basic dynamical equations of quantum mechanics -- the conservative time-dependent Schr\"odinger equation for pure states in a nonmixing medium and the dissipative Lindblad equation for states in mixing media -- are derived by a continuum limit of a sequence of quantum filters.
+The basic dynamical equations of quantum mechanics -- the conservative time-dependent Schr\"odinger equation for pure states in a nonmixing medium, the Ehrenfest equation for the dynamoics of quantum values, and the dissipative Lindblad equation for states in mixing linear media -- are derived by a continuum limit of a sequence of quantum filters.

-An analysis of the oscillations of quantum values of states satisfying the Schr\"odinger equation produces the Rydberg--Ritz combination principle underlying spectroscopy, whose prediction marked the onset of modern quantum mechanics.

-Observations with highly localized detectors naturally lead to the notion of quantum fields whose quantum values encode the local properties of the universe.
-Quantum values appear to be the objective, reproducible elements of reality in the sense of \sca{Einstein, Podolski \& Rosen} \cite{EinPR}, while probabilities appear-- as in classical mechanics -- only in the context of statistical measurements.

-Classical systems are characterized as the quantum systems whose observable features can be correctly described by local equilibrium thermodynamics, as predicted by nonequilibrium statistical mechanics.